ucanpay/api-docs/Writerside/topics/API-Usage-Examples.md

 ## Closing an Order

-If a customer canciles their order or if an order times out, you can close it using the `Closing Orders` endpoint:
+If a customer cancels their order or if an order times out, you can close it using the `Closing Orders` endpoint:

 ```HTTP
 POST /payment/closeorder HTTP/1.1